nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 Making text content accessible is easy.
 Making graphics, videos and interactive tools accessible is harder.
 It might add to the cost and complexity of including those things on your website.

+You must use Berlin.de's style guide.
+The templates and components they provide are already accessible.
+This saves you a lot of time.

-Talk to the *[Landesbeauftragte für digitale Barrierefreiheit](https://www.berlin.de/lb/digitale-barrierefreiheit/)* and the [ITDZ accessibility team](https://www.itdz-berlin.de/allgemeines/digitale-barrierefreiheit/).
-They might have useful recommendations to make, and useful resources to offer.
+The *[Landesbeauftragte für digitale Barrierefreiheit](https://www.berlin.de/lb/digitale-barrierefreiheit/)* and the [ITDZ accessibility team](https://www.itdz-berlin.de/allgemeines/digitale-barrierefreiheit/) can help you implement and test accessibility on your website.

 ### 4. Privacy